armahdavi/Code-Data-Analytics-Statistics---Dust-Extraction-from-HVAC-Filters---PhD-Paper-Phase-1/README.md

-This repository summarizes all the data pipelines, data pre-processing codes, statistical models, descriptive statistics, and plot visualizations from Phase 1 of Mahdavi &amp; Siegel (2020) (AS&ampT)
+This repository summarizes all the data pipelines, data pre-processing codes, statistical models, descriptive statistics, and plot visualizations from Phase 1 of Mahdavi & Siegel (2020) (AS&ampT)
 Project Miestone: 2017 - 2020
 Full-length article: https://www.tandfonline.com/doi/full/10.1080/02786826.2020.1774492